-2. The connector walkway between terminals B and C at Logan International Airport in Boston, Massport has installed a series of whimsically painted rocking chairs that face floor-to-ceiling windows with a view of the runways.
+In the connector walkway between terminals B and C at Logan International Airport in Boston, Massport has installed a series of whimsically painted rocking chairs that face floor-to-ceiling windows with a view of the runways.
 There’s relatively little foot traffic and, best of all, no public address speakers.
-It’s a quiet, sunny location to read, send some text messages or otherwise relax.
+It’s a quiet, sunny location to read, send text messages or otherwise relax.
 This isn’t one of Logan’s newer, elevated walkways with the inlaid sea life mosaics, cool as they are, but rather the old, terminal-level passageway.